fbpx

 The Sacrament of Reconciliation is offered after mass each day.
 During our Advent and Lenten Adoration, all students are given the opportunity during their theology class to receive the Sacrament of Reconciliation.

-Adoration and visits to the Blessed Sacrament
+Adoration and Visits to the Blessed Sacrament

 Visits to the Blessed Sacrament and availability of spiritual direction are all daily opportunities to encounter Christ at St. Catherine.
 Adoration is offered to our students once a month and on special occasions (Holy Week, Lent, Advent).
 The sophomores, during their study of Church History, learn about and then participate in the Latin Mass.